 Developing Goals and Objectives - Roundworldmedia.com; for developing on-line courses, but still useful for offline courses.

-Teaching Goals Inventory – On-line test to help determine teaching goals and teaching style
+Teaching Goals Inventory – On-line test to help determine teaching goals and teaching styles

 Facilitating Classroom Discussion

-Effective classroom facilitation is essential to good teaching.
-But most of us stumble through group discussion, work on intuition and on the models we had as undergraduates, regardless of their effectiveness.
-Here are some links that give excellent advice about facilitation skills in the classroom.
+Despite the importance of effective class discussion, many of us stumble through it it, working on intuition and what we remember from undergraduate education, regardless of what we felt about the effectiveness of that model.
+Here are some links with excellent advice about facilitation skills in the classroom.
 Note that these discussion techniques from the University of Oregon’s Teaching Effectiveness Program assume an understanding of critical thinking as defined along Bloom’s Taxonomy.

 Sliding Groups – Sliding up and down Bloom’s Taxonomy